Ernest Frederick, Margrave of Baden-Durlach

 Ernest Frederick of Baden-Durlach (born 17 October 1560 in Durlach – died 14 April 1604 in Remchingen) ruled the northern part of the Margraviate of Baden-Durlach.
 He came to power when he came of age in 1584.
-He founded the first Gymnasium Illustrie in the margraviate.
-His conversion from the Lutheranism to Calvinism and his occupation of Upper Baden caused serious conflicts – even with the Emperor – the consequences of which damaged Lower Baden and ultimately also led to losses of territory.
+He founded the first Gymnasium Illustre in the margraviate.
+Ernst Friedrich, who had a strict Lutheran upbringing, started a reconciliation between Lutheranism and Calvinism with the publication of the Staffort Book in 1599 His occupation of Upper Baden caused serious conflicts – even with the Emperor – the consequences of which damaged Lower Baden and ultimately also led to losses of territory.

 Life

 Ernest Frederick was the eldest son of the Margrave Charles II of Baden-Durlach and Anna of Veldenz.
 From 1577 onwards, he received his education at the court of his guardian, the Lutheran Duke Louis III of Württemberg.